monomelodies/emily/README.md

 # Emily
 Twig and Swift_Mailer-based mailer

-Emily is an extension to [Swift_Mailer](http://swiftmailer.org) adding support for the following:
+Emily is an extension to [Symfony Mailer](https://symfony.com/doc/current/mailer.html) adding support for the following:

 - Load Twig templates either from disk or some other source (database etc.);
 - Define blocks for various sections (subject, sender, body etc.) allowing